settinge/Belly_Button_Biodiversity/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+## How to Run Code

+1).
+Pull Github repository down into a folder you have created 2).
+Navigate to the Github repository in your source code editor (VSCode, PyCharm etc).
+3).
+Navigate into StarterCode>index.html
+4).
+Right click on index.html and choose the option to "open with live server" 5).
+Enjoy!

 ## Overview

 1. Used the D3 library to read in `samples.json`.